In addition to traditional treatments like medication and therapy, these strategies may help you manage depression.

 But that’s not true.
 You can ease these feelings throughout the day by adding a few simple practices to your daily routine.

-When combined with traditional treatments, these strategies can boost your mood and help you manage your symptoms, whether you’re at work, at home, or hanging out with friends.
+When combined with traditional treatments like interpersonal psychotherapy, these strategies can boost your mood and help you manage your symptoms, whether you’re at work, at home, or hanging out with friends.

 Establishing a good bedtime routine helps your body and mind feel rested and energized to get through the day.
 This is especially important if you have depression.